genenetwork/gn-docs/features/data-structures.md

 * Species, e.g. 'Mouse', are split into groups, such as 'BXD bone studies'
+* Experiments are described in metadata
 * A group can contain multiple families (see rat below) divided into subgroups
-* A trait, e.g. 'body weight' is a vector of data points the belongs to a study
+* A trait, e.g. 'body weight' is a vector of measured data points the belongs to a study
-* A genotype vector can be a trait
+* A genotype vector can also be a trait
 * A trait is always a member of group
 * A trait is part of a study/sample described in metadata
 * Theoretically traits can belong to multiple groups